-- 13. Range Safety Certificates.
-An NZDF Range Safety Certificate has been produced for NRA use of Seddon Range.
+18. Range Safety Certificates.
+An NZDF Range Safety Certificate has been produced for NRANZ use of Seddon Range.
 The current safety certificate is located in one of the clear plastic envelopes on the green coloured Seddon Range sign adjacent to the NRANZ Headquarters.

-A copy of the Seddon Range Safety certificate is located at Annex B to this Chapter. - a.
+- a.
 Expiry.
 In accordance with Reference A, range safety certificates expire at 2359 hours on 30 June of each year. - b.
 Suspension.
-Suspension of range safety certificates by the range controlling authority will occur immediately upon the following: - (1) When an entire range structure fails to meet the minimum design specification. - (2) When any activity occurs that is not authorised by Seddon RSO or by the range controlling authority. - (3) On the occurrence of any serious injury incident or event that requires notification to a regulatory external to NZDF. - 14.
-Range Audits.
+Suspension of range safety certificates by the range controlling authority will occur immediately upon the following: - (1) When an entire range structure fails to meet the minimum design specification. - (2) When any activity occurs that is not authorised by Seddon RSO or by the range controlling authority. - (3) On the occurrence of any serious injury incident or event that requires notification to a regulatory external to NZDF.

+19. Range Audits.
 Audits of propose-built ranges controlled or used by NZDF (including NZDF controlled purpose-built ranges used by civilian firing associations and clubs, and non-NZDF Ranges used by NZDF) are to be completed in accordance with the following scheduled audits: